Base64 Encode/Decode

 |---|---|

-| Base64decode.org | Sends pasted strings to their server, which is unsafe for credentials |
+| Base64decode.org | Sends pasted strings to its server, unsafe for credentials or tokens |

-| Base64encode.net | Ad-heavy and logs activity for analytics |
+| Base64encode.net | Ad-heavy and runs analytics on activity |

-| openssl base64 | Requires OpenSSL installed and CLI comfort |
+| openssl base64 | Requires OpenSSL installed and care with line-wrapping flags |

 | Base64 Encode/Decode | Free, runs in your browser, no sign-up, no watermarks, no file-size limits beyond your device memory. |